55+ Names of Shapes with Pictures

 How to Teach Shape and Their Names to Kids with the Help of Games and Activities?

 1. Sort Items by Shape

-Collect a few available items around you and ask your kid to arrange them.
-This activity helps kids realize that the world around them is full of circles, squares, and triangles.
+Collect a few available items around you and ask your child to arrange them.
+This activity helps kids realise that the world around them is full of circles, squares, and triangles.

 2. Hop Along a Shape Picture

 Use chalk to draw a maze shape on the floor.
 Say any shape’s name and ask the kid to jump on the same shape.
 Call out a different shape name for every jump.

 3. Make Shapes with LEGO Bricks

 This activity may help your child enhance logical thinking.

 This activity will also help encourage your child’s creativity.